leslie255/lbvm/README.md

 See `manual.md` for design of the Bytecode VM.

+Currently everything except `native_call` instruction works (so you can't call a local native function in the bytecode, but you can call libc functions).

-Currently work in progress (almost finished!), an assembler is planned but it won't be written in C.
+An assembler is planned but it won't be written in C.

 ## LICENSE